RisingStack/react-easy-state/README.md

 - Safari: 10 and above
 - Edge: 12 and above
 - Opera: 36 and above
-- React Native: iOS 10 and above and Android with [community JSC](https://github.com/SoftwareMansion/jsc-android-buildscripts)
+- React Native: 0.59 and above
-- IE is not supported and never will be

 _This library is based on non polyfillable ES6 Proxies.
 Because of this, it will never support IE._

-_React Native is supported on iOS and Android is supported with the community JavaScriptCore.
-Learn how to set it up [here](https://github.com/SoftwareMansion/jsc-android-buildscripts#how-to-use-it-with-my-react-native-app).
-It is pretty simple._

 ## Alternative builds